MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 (Note: statistics, as in the academic discipline, is one of the subject areas that a data scientist _absolutely_ needs to know.
 Knowledge of robust statistical methods supports accurate and informed EDA and modeling.
 These techniques and tools applied in these two phases of the data science process _are_ statistics, and a good practitioner of data science will benefit from advances in statistics.
 Contrary to some writers you may encounter, I don't believe that it is a "versus" thing, or that one is better than the other.
 Statistics makes good data science, and data science is one place that someone trained in statistics can become a practioner.)

+Demming on the role of the "statistician", something that is less about the discipline of Statistics and more closely aligned with what we would now call data science:

+> “The data of an experiment consist of much more than a mean and it's standard deviation.
+The user of the results in order to understand them may require not only the original data, but also a description or reference to the method of investigation, the date, place, the duration of the test, a record of the faults discovered during the test, the amount of nonresponse by class, and any side-effects observed.
+>
+> That Statistiscian has an obligation to help his client to perceive in advance the limitations of any study that is contemplated.
+>
+> An important question to ask before the plans for a study go too far is this: What will the results refer to?
+How do you propose to use them?
+The answer(s) sometimes can bring forth drastic modification of the plan.”
+>
+> “Some Contributions to Statistical Inference and Practice”, by W. E Deming, Ch.
+20 in Quantitative Techniques for Evaluating the Behavior of Psychiatric Patients.
+Burdock, 1979

 ### The Role of R in Data Science